danmifan/tello-control-app/README.md

 ## Features

++++

 - [x] Drone manual control with GUI and getting drone data back
 - [x] Drone video stream decoding
 - [x] Face detection and tracking
 - [x] Aruco marker detection
+- [ ] Use aruco (or other) to hover
+- [ ] Collision avoidance
 - [ ] Use a visual SLAM for navigations

+++

+- [ ] Control with hand gestures ?
+- [ ] Object detection ?
+- [ ] Following target
+- [ ] Circling around target ?

 ## DJI Tello SDK

 ### Commands

 All the move and rotate commands (up,down,left,right,forward,cw...) are way too slow, the drone is unresponsive and cannot receive anymore command until the movement has been completed.
+Even if the action has been completed, you need to wait 100ms between every command you send otherwise the drone will ignore it.

 The RC commands on the other hand are fast to execute and the drone can receive new commands (one every ~10ms), this is why we're only using RC commands to control the drone in this program.

 | Name | Description |
 |------|-------------|